 \section{\textit{r}-Process Gamma Ray Spectra}

 To estimate the $\gamma$-ray signal coming from the $r$-process, we combine simulations of nucleosynthesis with evaluated nuclear data.
 Prompt nucleosynthesis of the $r$-process as well as the subsequent transmutations of nuclear species on much longer timescales is tracked in the Portable Routines for Integrated nucleoSynthesis Modeling (PRISM) reaction network \citep{Sprouse2021}.
 The theoretical nuclear inputs \citep{Kawano2016, Mumpower2016, Mumpower2020, Mumpower2022} for the network calculation are based on the 2012 version of the Finite-Range Droplet Model \citep{Moller2015, Moller2016}.
 This information is supplemented with measured and evaluated data when applicable \citep{Wang2021, Kondev2021}.
 The trajectory that defines $r$-process conditions is taken from \cite{Rosswog2013} with nuclear self-heating.
 This trajectory produces a main $r$-process and is subjected to robust fission deposition.
+Our main use of these conditions is to produce an abundance pattern that represents a complete $r$-process consisting of the second and third peaks.
+We therefore use these conditions for both kilonovae and supernovae, as the resulting pattern (and subsequent spectra) is largely insensitive to the specific details of the conditions applied given the long observational timescales studied here.
 We note that most of the relatively short-lived species undergoing fission do not significantly impact $\gamma$-ray signals on the remnant timescale; hence we do not include the contribution of fission $\gamma$-rays here.
 For a detailed analysis of $\gamma$-rays from fission processes, consult \cite{2020ApJ...903L...3W}.